aki159/srt2vtt/README.md

 This small tool is based on javascript File API.
 I check it with <i>if(window.File && window.FileList && window.FileReader)</i>

-How to use: simply put srt2vtt.js to head place, e.g. %3Cscript%20src%3D%22srt2vtt.js%22%3E%3C%2Fscript%3E. then call srt2vtt.init with an DIV id which you want to place the srt2vtt convertor in. e.g.:
+How to use: simply put srt2vtt.js to head place, e.g. &ltscript src="srt2vtt.js"&gt&lt/script&gt. then call srt2vtt.init with an DIV id which you want to place the srt2vtt convertor in. e.g.:

-%3Cdiv%20id%3D%22srt_to_vtt%22%3E%3C%2Fdiv%3E
+&ltdiv id="srt_to_vtt"&gt&lt/div&gt
-%3Cscript%3Esrt2vtt.init(%22srt_to_vtt%22)%3C%2Fscript%3E
+&ltscript&gtsrt2vtt.init("srt_to_vtt")&lt/script&gt

 That's it. after you select a SubRip file, you will get the Webvtt file.
 All in Javascript.